They volunteered to drive suspected COVID-19 cases to hospital. This is what their life is like

 Passengers often express surprise because they are expecting an ambulance — and a longer wait, said Wong.

-“The doctors and nurses tell them they have to wait for an hour for an ambulance to arrive … so sometimes when I call them to tell them I’ve arrived, it’s been 15 to 20 minutes, and they’re sitting there having coffee and not ready yet.”
+“The doctors and nurses tell them they have to wait for an hour … so sometimes when I call them to tell them I’ve arrived, it’s been 15 to 20 minutes, and they’re sitting there having coffee and not ready yet.”

-Sometimes, Lee says he would call passengers to tell them in advance that he was driving a green taxi.
+Sometimes, said Lee, he has called passengers to tell them in advance that he is driving a green taxi.

-But as the weeks went by, he started becoming a familiar sight, particularly when he had to make repeat trips to the same place to pick up passengers.
+But as the weeks went by, he started becoming a familiar sight, particularly when he has made repeat trips to the same place to pick up passengers.

-While the majority of trips are made to ferry passengers to the hospitals, there are a few occasions when drivers also pick up passengers from the hospitals.
+While the majority of trips are made to hospitals, there are those occasions when drivers pick up passengers from the hospitals.
+Either way, they are distinctive figures on the roads because of their PPE, attracting stares even from pedestrians.

 READ: Inside Singapore’s COVID-19 screening centre, on the front line against the disease

-They are also distinctive figures on the roads because of the PPEs they are wearing, attracting curious stares from motorists and pedestrians alike.
-But besides making them stand out, wearing and driving in the PPE can be challenging.
+But, quite apart from that, wearing and driving in the PPE can be challenging.

 “For the first 15 minutes it’s fine,” said Lee.
-“But then ... you start to perspire, your goggles start to fog up, and it becomes more of a challenge to stay focused and alert.”
+“But then ... you start to perspire, your goggles start to fog up, and it becomes more of a challenge to stay focused.”

 The windows must be wound down when there are passengers, to ensure air circulation.
 But that means hot air blowing in, and “when that happens”, he said, “I feel like I’m in a pressure cooker”.

-“All my respect goes to the healthcare workers,” he added.
-“For me, it’s a matter of half an hour or an hour, I complete my job and I can stay in the car with the cool air to stop myself from perspiring.”
+“All my respect goes to healthcare workers,” he added.
+“For me, it’s a matter of half an hour or (an) hour ...
+I complete my job, I can stay in the car with cool air to stop me from perspiring.”

 Surprise, discomfort and amusing anecdotes aside, there is another set of emotions that permeate his taxi when he is ferrying passengers.